-I have a special needs child who attends a school which really suits her, but my other children are being educated at home…
+I have a child with additional needs who attends a school which really suits her, but my other children are being educated at home…

 This is the path which a number of families are taking and, with the right school (a big ask), this can suit them in many ways.
-Having a child with special needs can be challenging, and finding a school or other centre which can cater for their needs on weekdays works well for quite a few children and families.
-Some home-educating families find that their children with special needs require specialist help, some appreciate the time it gives them with their other children, and others like the fact that their special needs child has outside interests, friends, and other connections.
+Having a child with diverse learning needs can be challenging, and finding a school or other centre which can cater for their needs on weekdays works well for quite a few children and families.
+Some home-educating families find that their children with additional needs require specialist help, some appreciate the time it gives them with their other children, and others like the fact that their child has outside interests, friends, and other connections.

-I have a special needs child and am educating him at home, but his siblings are at school…
+I have a child with additional needs and am educating him at home, but his siblings are at school…

 This one works for many people too.
 School is just simply not a good fit for many children in our community, and if there are any “differences” to be taken into consideration, school may just not be a workable situation.
 Yet other siblings in the same family may thrive in school.